Horseshoe Crater

 Horseshoe Crater volcano in the desert.

 Horseshoe Crater is a cinder cone volcanic crater in Colfax County, New Mexico, United States.
 It is located southeast of the Capulin Volcano National Monument and in the Raton-Clayton volcanic field.

 History

 Geology

 Horseshoe Crater was most likely created due to a volcanic depression or meteorite explosion.
 The name comes from the U-shaped crater in the volcano that reaches the ground.
 There are no new reports of activity inside the volcano and it's highly likely there won't be ever again.
 Horseshoe Crater is 440,000 years old, much older than the Capulin volcano.
-Horseshoe has lost it's cinder cone profile and became rounder due to erosion, and its original height was significantly cut down.
+Horseshoe has lost its cinder cone profile and became rounder due to erosion, and its original height was significantly cut down.